Writing the DNP final project scholarly document or manuscript

 During autumn semester, the student completes data collection and prepares the data for analysis.
 During early spring semester, the tables of results are developed and the final sections describing the results, discussing the findings, and developing implications for practice, and conclusions are written.
 The tense found in the proposal changes from future (what is the plan) to past (what was done).
 Any deviation from the proposal is noted and explained.
 The DNP Project report should be concise and no more than 30 pages of double-spaced text excluding references, tables, and figures.

-In compliance with DNP requirements, students may develop a faculty- approved manuscript suitable for publication in a professional journal.
-A minimum of one manuscript may be prepared.
+In compliance with the final project written requirements, students may opt for a faculty- approved manuscript suitable for publication in a professional journal as their final product.
+A minimum of one manuscript must be prepared.

-It is not a graduation requirement to have the article submitted or officially accepted for publication.
+It is not a graduation or program requirement to have the article submitted or officially accepted for publication.

 Authorship of the article is as follows: